So you are looking for the best Homekit devices and accessories to secure and automate your home and you want to take the control into your hands?

 The device is a great accessory for those who are looking to conserve energy and cut consumption costs.
 You will enjoy our review of some of the best smart switches and plugs as well.

-The iDevices Switch offers similar functionality to the iHome smart plug.
-You can plug-in accessories and appliances into the socket.
+The iDevices Switch is one of the best Homekit Smart devices that offers similar functionality to the iHome smart plug.
+You can plug in accessories and appliances into the socket.
 The switch is easy to use and it allows you to monitor and schedule home appliances.

 The iDevices Switch is HomeKit enabled and works with Siri.
 So, you can give Siri voice commands to control the switch.
 The switch can be controlled from anywhere via your iOS device.
 It also allows you to make smarter energy-saving decisions that will help lower your utility bills.
 This is done by monitoring electricity usage by appliances in your home.